sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/other/start.md

 ![start_bl808_uart_converter](./../../../../zh/maix/m1s/other/assets/start/start_bl808_uart_converter.png)

-If there is no serial device，try to use other USB TypeC cable or use other USB port of computer, and if this problem remains, visit [Burn onboard bl702](https://wiki.sipeed.com/hardware/en/maix/m1s/other/start.html#Burn-onboard-bl702) to reflash the download debugger firmware.
+If there is no serial device，try to use other USB TypeC cable or use other USB port of computer.

+If this problem remains, visit [Burn onboard bl702](https://wiki.sipeed.com/hardware/en/maix/m1s/other/start.html#Burn-onboard-bl702) to reburn the download debugger firmware. we set a BL702 on M1s Dock, and use it as USB to two uart convertor.

 If there is only one serial device, visit [Burn onboard bl702](https://wiki.sipeed.com/hardware/en/maix/m1s/other/start.html#Burn-onboard-bl702) to reflash the download debugger firmware